eddahviolet/OptimizingSelectStatementInMySQL/README.md

 Task 1: Add an indexed Column

-We regularly perform searches againts the ClientID column such as to find the order placed by the client Cl1.
-We would normally use the query
+We regularly perform searches againts the ClientID column such as to find the order placed by clients.
+For instance, finding the order placed by the client "Cl1" we would normally use the query:

-SELECT * FROM Orders WHERE ClientID ='Cl1';
+SELECT * FROM Orders WHERE ClientID ="Cl1";

 We do not yet have indexes which would optimize this query as shown by the explain statement below